For more information on committees, please call Greg Alexander at (843) 341-8373.

 Our Small and Minority Business Council serves our business community by organizing and hosting education workshops and the annual Small Business Awards luncheon.
 This is the lead committee to host and discuss workforce development, entrepreneurship and growth of our small business community through various events.
 The council also leads efforts to promote local businesses with “Small Business Saturday”, “Shop and Dine Local” campaigns.
 The council is led by Chamber executive board member, Patricia Owens, owner of Faces Day Spa and winner of the Chamber’s Small Business of the Year Award.
 Contact Greg Alexander by email for more information.

-The Government Affairs Committee The Government Affairs Committee provides a meeting place for an exchange of ideas and dialogue on matters of public policy in our community.
+The Public Policy Committee provides a meeting place for an exchange of ideas and dialogue on matters of public policy in our community.
 The committee meets on the first Friday of each month at Chamber Headquarters.
 The meetings include special speakers, as well as updates on local, county, state and federal legislative actions.
 This committee helps develops the Chamber’s annual Legislative Agenda and provides guidance on Chamber positioning for issues in our business community.
 However, when this committee isn’t meeting, the Chamber is very active in political advocacy through the efforts of its Public Policy Director, Greg Alexander.
-The “GAC” is led by executive board member, Walter Nester.
+The committee is led by executive board member, Walter Nester.

 Click here to view the 2017 legislative agenda.